ebehii/starter-academic/content/publication/Iyoha_JMP/index.md

 ---
 title: "Estimating Productivity in the Presence of Spillovers:
-Firm-level Evidence from the US Production Network [Job Market Paper]"
+Firm-level Evidence from the US Production Network"
+subtitle: "*Winner of the Young Economists' Essay Award at the 2021 Annual Conference of the European Association for Research in Industrial Economics (EARIE)*"
 authors:
 - admin
 date: "2020-10-09T00:00:00Z"